Isabella (1813 ship): Merchantman

 Of Isabella's crew of 54 men, four officers were clearly from the navy, as were her six marines.
 The other officers and men were probably civilians, as were Benjamin Lewis (the master and Greenland pilot), and Thomas Wilcox (the mate and also a Greenland pilot).
 (Generally when the navy hired a vessel, it would put a naval officer in command, but keep on the master and crew.)
 There were also three supernumeraries — Captain Sabine and a sergeant from the Royal Artillery (Sabine being the scientific observer), and the Eskimo Sacheous, who was being repatriated.

 The expedition left the Thames on 18 April 1818 and arrived at Lerwik on 30 April.
 By 1 June it was on the eastern side of Davis Strait.
 The expedition followed the coast of Baffin Bay without making any new discoveries.

 On 24 June the expedition was at 70°44′N 54°22′W when it became trapped in ice, and Alexandria grounded.
 The expedition only got free with the assistance of four nearby whalers.
 In late July Ross named Melville Bay and Melville Monument for Viscount Melville, who had given Ross his first commission.

 In mid-November Isabella and Alexander were reported to have arrived in Brassa Sound, Lerwick.
 Neither had lost any crew nor had any ill.
 The expedition did not find any passage to north west, but it did result in whalers knowing that they could work their way out of Davis Strait along the west side, and that there were whales in the fjords and inlets along the way.

 On 6 January 1820 Isabella, Brady, master, was driven ashore at Spurn Point.
 A lifeboat rescued the crew, but it was feared that she would be wrecked.
 She was on a voyage from Miramichi Bay to Hull, Yorkshire.
 Isabella was later refloated and taken in to Hull.

 On 16 July Isabella, Todd, master, was sailing from Hull to Quebec when she ran ashore on a reef of rocks near Lopness.
 She was gotten off with apparently trifling damage and proceeded on her voyage.

 Whaler

 In 1824 Thomas Carlill purchased Isabella to sail her out of Hull as a whaler to Davis Strait.

 The data in the two tables below is from Coltish.

 In 1825 she struck a submerged rock in the Davis Strait.
 She was badly damaged but survived to continue whaling.

-In 1833 Isabella rescued John Ross, whose ship Victory had become beset by ice on Ross's second Arctic expedition.